linkneuro/linkneuro.github.io/_posts/2016-10-01-ruleoverself.md

 ---
 <img src="/media/ruleoverself.jpg" />

-During his time in graduate school at Harvard, I wrote down a series of private reflections and reminders outlining my philosophy for turning thought into action and becoming a better thinker.
+During my time in graduate school at Harvard, I wrote down a series of private reflections and reminders outlining my philosophy for turning thought into action and becoming a better thinker.

 The way we think determines our reality, and as such, many of us are trapped in our own thought prisons.
 Our enemy is within - in how we think, how we act based on those thoughts, and in how we perceive ourselves and our abilities.